WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 * http://help.github.com/send-pull-requests/

 If you'd like to know what we think of your programming idea before you program it, just write up an Issue here on GitHub.
-You're save us all some time if you read through open issues first:
+You'll save us all some time if you read through open issues first:

 * [Open Issues](https://github.com/WardCunningham/Smallest-Federated-Wiki/issues?sort=created&direction=desc&state=open&page=1)